Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 If you had asked me what my hardest challenge was, 7 years ago, I might have answered, giving up https://reddit.com.
 Reddit was engraved into my daily life, such that it would need to be checked at any moment of downtime.
 There was a need for constant stimulation, and Reddit solved that for me.
 However, I did not like being put in a head-space that needed to be constantly stimulated by interesting things.
-Therefore, quitting cold turkey seemed like a good choice.
-After that, I soon realized that site was the only reason I browsed the internet.
+Making quitting cold turkey seem like a good choice.
+I soon realized the only reason I browsed the internet was to visit that site.
 Meaning there was an empty pit that Reddit left behind.
-There has not been one specific replacement for Reddit, somehow my life went on, and I found better things to work on.
+There has not been one specific replacement for Reddit.
+Somehow my life went on, and I found better things to work on.
 Breaking the muscle memory of constantly checking to see if people said interesting things, was really tough.
 Not as tough as the thing that I struggled the most to accomplish.

 **Getting enough sleep** is my current hardest challenge I have yet to overcome.
 The years of trying to become Alex 2.0, required me to adopt a new mindset, outlook on life, and various other habits.
 This turned me into a tightly wound machine that was capable of accomplishing many great things.
-Unfortunately, this also lead to problems of not being able to wind down.
+Unfortunately, this also leads to problems of not being able to wind down.

-Driving myself into the ground, honestly, is the easiest part of my day.
+Driving myself into the ground is the easiest part of my day.
 Even after countless reflections, I still do not know where my endless internal drive forward is sourced.
-I would fill my days to the brim with character building activities, with very few moments to relax.
+I would fill my days to the brim with character building activities and very few moments to relax.
 Then at the end of the day, I would wonder, "why I am having such a hard time getting enough sleep?"

-Well, I eventually figured out what my problem was, and it only took me up until the time of writing this to figure it out (and I am still working at it).
+Well, I eventually figured out what my problem was and it only took me up until the time of writing this, to figure it out (and I am still working at it).

 # How it started